Haven Life Insurance was launched in 2014 to make the process of buying life insurance easier, faster and (in many cases) cheaper.

 The exam is free of cost and is scheduled through Haven Life.
 The examiner can meet you at a location of your choice (likely your home or office) to conduct the exam.
 While you’ll answer a few questions, the primary reason an exam is needed is to collect blood and urine samples, which are then analyzed.

-What’s nice about Haven Life (and something only a few life insurance companies offer) is that you’ll still get temporary coverage and can begin paying premiums during this waiting period.
-If your application is rejected, any payments you issued will be refunded.
+What’s nice about Haven Life (and something not always offered) is that you’ll still get temporary coverage and can begin paying premiums during this waiting period.
+If your application is rejected, any payments you made will be refunded.

 Haven Life Plus

-It’s also important to note that there’s a premium service (which was rolled out in August 2018) called Haven Life Plus.
+It’s also important to note that there’s a rider (think of it as an added feature) called Haven Life Plus*.

-With this premium service, members also have access to Trust & Will to write a will online and update it at no extra cost.
+With this additional feature, policyholders also have access to Trust & Will to write a will online and update it at no extra cost.
 Trust & Will is a technology company that creates legal wills for you online in an intuitive way.

 There are also other benefits in this package, such as a 15% discount for eligible policyholders on services at CVS MinuteClinic locations.